Plaristote/crails/README.md

 - ruby >= 1.9
 - cpp-netlib
 - segvcatch (optional)
-- soci (optional, used by crails-sql)
+- [soci](http://soci.sourceforge.net) (optional, used by crails-sql)
-- mongoclient (optional, used by crail-mongodb)
+- [mongo-cxx-driver](https://github.com/mongodb/mongo-cxx-driver/tree/legacy]) (optional, used by crail-mongodb)
+- [libmemcached](http://libmemcached.org) (optional, used by crails-cache)

 Building the Crails Framework
 --------
 To the root of the project's directory, create a build directory, go in there, and once again, type:

+    cmake ..
+    make
-    cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr .. && make && sudo make install
+    sudo make install

-When the developer mode is on, the Crails Framework provides a number of tools (disabled caching of views and assets, displaying exceptions as HTML response...) that you simply need while working on a Crails application.
+When the developer mode is on, the Crails Framework provides a number of tools (disabled caching of assets, using renderers to display exceptions) that you simply need while working on a Crails application.
 On your development machine, you would want to compile the framework with this command line:

-    cmake -DDEVELOPER_MODE=ON -DCMAKE_INSTALL_PREFIX:PATH=/usr .. && make && sudo make install
+    cmake -DDEVELOPER_MODE=ON

 Developer and Production server do not conflict: you may want to compile the project twice, with and without the developer mode option, which would give you the ability to swap between developer and production mode simply by changing the CMAKE_BUILD_TYPE variable to Release or Debug in your project's CMakeCache.txt.